 To bid on a tax sale property, complete the following steps:

-- Determine your bid amount, which must be at least equal to the advertised minimum tender amount
+- Determine your bid amount, which must be equal to or greater than the advertised minimum tender amount

-- The advertised minimum tender amount includes all outstanding taxes and associated costs
+- The advertised minimum tender amount includes outstanding taxes and associated costs up to the date of advertisement

-- Insert your completed Form 7 and bid deposit in a sealed envelope labelled with the required information
+- Insert your completed Form 7 'Tender to Purchase' and bid deposit (a certified cheque, money order or bank draft of at least 20% of your bid amount) in a sealed envelope labelled with the required information

-- Submit your tender in person at, or by courier or mail to, 2231 Nursery Road, Minesing, Ontario, L9X 1A8 before the tax sale closing date and time
+- Submit your tender in person, by courier or mail to, 2231 Nursery Road, Minesing, Ontario, L9X 1A8 before the tax sale closing date and time

 All tax sale properties are sold as is, without warranty.